Biofuels

 Difficult waste wood

 End-of-life timber and waste wood residues that no other industry can use are now frequently used in biofuel production and biorefineries.
-For some, this wood waste can be a challenge to handle, but our equipment is designed for the task.
+For some, this wood waste can be a challenge to handle, but our biofuel conversion equipment is designed for the task.

 Our enclosed disc-scalping screens are often the first-line screen for sorting branches and/or oversized or stringy pieces of different wood-based materials such as chips, sawdust, sawmill waste wood and bark.
-These have decades of proven, reliable operation and are renowned for their durability, safe operation and low maintenance costs.
+These heavy-duty machines have decades of proven, reliable operation and are renowned for their durability, safe operation and low maintenance costs.

 DISC-SCALPING SCREENS